SanderMertens/flecs/docs/Relationships.md

 The builtin `Prefab`, `Disabled`, `Identifier` and `ChildOf` tags/relationships are marked as `DontInherit`.

 ### AlwaysOverride property
 The `AlwaysOverride` property ensures that a component is always automatically overridden when an inheritance (`IsA`) relationship is added.
-The behavior of this property is as if `OVERRIDE | Component` is always added together with `Component`.
+The behavior of this property is as if `auto_override | Component` is always added together with `Component`.

 <div class="flecs-snippet-tabs">
 <ul>